Edge-Center/terraform-provider-edgecenter/docs/resources/reservedfixedip.md

 ### Required

 - `type` (String) The type of reserved fixed IP.
-Valid values are 'external', 'subnet', 'any_subnet', and 'ip_address'
+Valid values are 'external', 'subnet', 'any_subnet', and 'ip_address'.
+Refer optional parameters description to determine which are required for each type.

 ### Optional

 - `allowed_address_pairs` (Block List) Group of IP addresses that share the current IP as VIP. (see [below for nested schema](#nestedblock--allowed_address_pairs))
 - `fixed_ip_address` (String) The IP address that is associated with the reserved IP.
+Required if 'type' is 'ip_address', computed otherwise.
 - `instance_ports_that_share_vip` (Set of String) instance ports that share a VIP
 - `is_vip` (Boolean) Flag to determine if the reserved fixed IP should be treated as a Virtual IP (VIP).
 - `last_updated` (String) The timestamp of the last update (use with update context).
 - `network_id` (String) ID of the network to which the reserved fixed IP is associated.
+Required if 'type' is 'ip_address' or 'any_subnet', computed otherwise.
 - `project_id` (Number) The uuid of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `project_name` (String) The name of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `region_id` (Number) The uuid of the region.
 Either 'region_id' or 'region_name' must be specified.
 - `region_name` (String) The name of the region.
 Either 'region_id' or 'region_name' must be specified.
 - `subnet_id` (String) ID of the subnet from which the fixed IP should be reserved.
+Required if 'type' is 'subnet', computed otherwise.

 ### Read-Only